wtyeung/n8n-nodes-ffmpeg-split-audio/README.md

 3. Select "Calculate Segments" operation
 4. Set segment length (e.g., 30 seconds)
 5. Set overlap (e.g., 5 seconds for context between segments)
+6. Enable "Output Segments" if you want to automatically split and output all segments
-6. The output will contain an array of segment timings
+7. The output will contain:
+   - JSON with segment timing information
+   - Binary data for each segment (if "Output Segments" is enabled)

 ### Example Workflow: Extract Segment